smaffulli/blog/_posts/2021-06-10-lens-kubecost-extension.md

 ---
-title: "How to use the Kubecost extension with Lens IDE"
+title: "How to monitor Kubernetes costs with Lens IDE"
 description: "Monitor the costs of Kubernetes resources directly from Lens IDE with the open source Kubecost extension."
 date: 2021-06-17T11:34:00-04:00